DataDog/integrations-core/teamcity/README.md

 Unlike most Agent checks, this one doesn't collect any metrics-just events.

 ## Setup

-Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][1] for guidance on applying these instructions.

 ### Installation

 The Teamcity check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your Teamcity servers.